exegesis-js/exegesis/docs/Tutorial.md

 a validation error back to the client if this field isn't present, or is the wrong type.

-Finally, we added a responses section:
+Finally, there's a responses section:

 ```yaml
 200: